 Vitamin A is also associated with healthy vision, particularly at night or in dim light.
 Vitamin A is involved in the process your body uses to convert light into signals sent to your brain enabling you to see clearly.

 It supports the general functioning of different parts of your eye.
-This is why vitamin A is essential for good vision and eye health.
+This is why vitamin A is an essential nutrient for good vision and eye health.
 It also promotes skin and bone health.
 The vitamin is important for growth and development in general.

 Some symptoms of a vitamin A deficiency can include a longer recovery time to get over certain illnesses, due to the effect vitamin A has on your immune system.